Did you know Citus is available on Microsoft Azure? This is the definitive blog about Hyperscale (Citus) on Azure Database for PostgreSQL.

 TopN is a new, open source PostgreSQL extension.
 Created by Citus Data, TopN can be used to calculate the most frequently occurring values in a column, and is part of the class of probabilistic distinct algorithms called sketch algorithms.

 Full text search in Postgres enables you to search documents, parts of documents, and semi-structured data using regular expressions and text search from within your Citus database.

 Citus enables interactive funnel, cohort, and session analytics on real-time event data at scale.
 It can serve instant responses to concurrent queries with on-the-fly segmentation and funnel step definitions.

 We’re on a mission to make it so you never have to worry about scaling your database again.
 And by database, we mean Postgres.
 Download the Citus extension to Postgres and get started scaling out today.

-Convenience trumps all, and our customers tell us they would rather focus on their application and not their database.
-So we make Citus available as a fully-managed database as a service.
-We carry the pager, so you don’t have to.
+Convenience trumps all, and many customers say they would rather focus on their application, not their database.
+So we make Citus available in the cloud, built into Azure Database for PostgreSQL, a

 I like Citus’ combination of features, open source flexibility, and commercial-grade scalability.
 Best of all, because Citus is built on the latest version of PostgreSQL, we have been able to continue using the same core SQL toolset, leverage our existing PostgreSQL expertise, and take advantage of the continuing innovation within the PostgreSQL community.Vidur Apparao, CTO at Agari